gleber/erlfu/README.md

 # Erlfu #

 Futures implemented in Erlang.
-Very basic implementation using processes to represent a future.
+It's an implementation using processes to represent a future.
+These futures can be used to:
+1. Store a value later on
+2. Compute a value using a fun
+3. Chain/wrap futures to archive feature composition

 Futures are actually [garbage collected processes](http://github.com/gleber/gcproc) which are based on Tony Rogvall's [resource](http://github.com/tonyrog/resource) project.